-MVG-BILL |
+MVG-BILL

-A Mount Vema Government Bill (MVG-Bill) is a short-term debt obligation backed by His Mount Vema Majesty’s Government with a maturity of less than one year, sold in denominations of 100 golles up to a maximum purchase of 1 million golles.
+A Mount Vema Government Bill (MVG-Bill) is a short-term marketable security debt obligation backed by His Mount Vema Majesty’s Government with a maturity of less than one year, sold in denominations of 100 golles up to a maximum purchase of 1 million golles.
 MVG-Bills have various maturities and are issued at a discount from par.
 Like zero-coupon bonds, MVG-Bills do not pay interest prior to maturity; instead they are sold at a discount of the par value to create a positive yield to maturity.

-Weekly Issuance – Purchase Process
+Issuance – Purchase Process

 Trading MVG-bills – Secondary Market